q-rapids/qrapids-dashboard_reports/README.md

 * **Step 7**.
 The configuration is finished, so now you can generate reports on Q-Rapids Dashboard.

-More information about how to use the reporting functionality from the dashboard is available in the[Reporting](https://github.com/q-rapids/qrapids-dashboard/wiki/Reporting) User Guide section.
+More information about how to use the reporting functionality from the dashboard is available in the [Reporting](https://github.com/q-rapids/qrapids-dashboard/wiki/Reporting) User Guide section.